Oreo Cookie Mud Pie

 - Or freeze about two hours before serving.

 Doesn’t Oreo Cookie Mud Pie look dreamy?
+This is such a delightful dessert.
+Chocolate lovers especially enjoy all the wonderful flavors.

 Are you salivating yet?
 Oreo Cookie Mud Pie is a great dessert for holidays like Valentine’s Day, Christmas, or all the summer holidays when you enjoy a cool, light, fluffy dessert on hot days.